gsileno/mesa-gym/README.md

 #### setup and execution

 The map is used to create the computational model of the envinroment, placing elements in the correct position.
 A `view` class can be used to generate a visual representation to follow the execution.
-The execution is discrete, and follows the convention of Mesa.
+The execution is discrete, and follows the convention of Mesa:

 ```
 model = create_world(map)